KyleAMathews/facebook-export/README.md

 ![screen shot 2014-05-16 at 4 46 06 pm](https://cloud.githubusercontent.com/assets/71047/3003502/5c0a3b24-dd54-11e3-8c2a-edd79035dfd0.png)

-Now return to your terminal.

 You need to know the Group ID of the group you wish to export data from.
 To see a list of all your groups and their Group IDs run:

 `facebook-export -o <YOUR-ACCESS-TOKEN> -l`